 While you are here why not browse Kitenge’s colourful African wax print fabric collection online.

-Kitenge is a social enterprise that empowers Tanzanian tailors to improve their livelihoods one colourful garment at a time.
-Since the brand launched in 2014, Kitenge has supported many small businesses in Tanzania as all raw materials are locally sourced.
+Kitenge is a social enterprise that empowers Tanzanian tailors to improve their livelihoods.
+Since the ethical clothing brand launched in 2014, Kitenge has supported many small businesses in Tanzania as the majority of raw materials are locally sourced.

-Kitenge’s ultimate goal is to open a sewing academy and business hub for young people to teach them valuable skills and help them to find employment within the local textile industry or support them in starting their own businesses.
+Their ultimate goal is to open a sewing academy and business hub for disadvantaged Tanzanian women to teach them valuable skills and help them to find employment within the local textile industry or support them in starting their own businesses.

-In 2019, the unique ethical clothing brand launched a new made to measure clothes online service including custom made shirts, African print trousers, made to measure shorts and pencil skirts so that customers can design their own garments that fit perfectly.
+In 2019, Kitenge launched a new made to measure clothes online service including custom made shirts, African print trousers, made to measure shorts and pencil skirts so that customers can design their own garments that fit perfectly.

-After receiving lots of interest from all over the world, Kitenge started to sell their high quality, original African print fabric on their African boutique online in early 2020.
-The premium fabric is produced in Nigeria, West Africa, using 100% locally grown cotton.
+After receiving lots of interest from all over the world, Kitenge started to sell their high-quality, authentic African print wax fabrics on their African boutique online in 2020.
+Their premium fabrics are produced in Nigeria, West Africa, using 100% locally grown cotton.